What Forms Do I Need to File Taxes?

 1099 are also required if you received government payouts like unemployment, made withdrawals from a taxable retirement account or if you had a debt cancellation.

-Independent contractors who made at least $600 during the fiscal year, will also need a W-9 form.
-Self-employed people will need to fill out a W-9 for each employer before you can fill out a 1099.
+Independent contractors who made at least $600 during the fiscal year, will need to provide the person paying them with a W-9 form.

 Keep a list of places that you should receive tax forms from and cross them off your list when you receive the form to stay organized.